 While witness testimony is less frequently used as evidence in civil law courts, where documentary evidence is preponderant, than in common law courts, arbitration proceedings in both the civil law and common law traditions often rely on witnesses.
 In the common law tradition, witnesses are questioned by the parties.
-In the civil law tradition, they are questioned by the court; parties may at most suggest to the court questions to be asked.
-In transnational arbitrations, the arbitral tribunal and the parties need to establish how to handle witnesses of fact.
+In the civil law tradition, they are, in principle, questioned by the court; parties may however suggest questions to be asked by the court, ask supplementary questions after the court has finished its examination, or ask questions directly with the court's permission.
+In international arbitrations, the arbitral tribunal and the parties need to establish how to handle witnesses of fact.

 Arbitration rules and statutes are usually silent on witness testimony.
-The IBA Rules of Evidence thus fill in a substantial gap: Article 8 of the IBA Rules of Evidence, discussed later, addresses how witnesses are examined at the hearing; Article 4, to be discussed here, organises the stages before this hearing.
+The IBA Rules of Evidence thus fill in a substantial gap: Article 8 of the IBA Rules of Evidence, discussed later, addresses how witnesses are examined at the hearing; Article 4, to be discussed here, organises the stages before the hearing.